 In 2017, it’s more important than ever for ecommerce brands to have an engaging content marketing strategy.
 The relationship between media and buying decisions is only growing and it’s important online businesses are ahead of the game.

-Here’s a roundup of five ecommerce brands already nailing ecommerce content marketing.
+Here’s a roundup of five ecommerce brands already nailing their ecommerce SEO strategy through content marketing.

 This online retail giant really pulls it out the bag when it comes to content marketing.
 It does something which most other ecommerce retailers wouldn’t really think to do – a bi-monthly hardcopy magazine called Porter.
 This is packed full of fashion advice, trends and brand features (whether their items are sold on the site or not).
 It provides it’s high end fashion consumers with objective and engaging content.